fit-r2lab/rhubarbe/README.md

 As of September 2016, we only use the syntax of 3.5's asyncio, based on `async def` and `await`.

-We use python 3.4's `asyncio` library. python3.4 can be taken as granted on the ubuntus we use on both `faraday` and `bemol`.
+We use python 3.5's `asyncio` library. python3.5 can be taken as granted on the ubuntus we use on both `faraday` and `bemol`.
 This is consistent with python-3.5 being part of both Fedora-24 and Ubuntu-16.04

+# TODO

+* some option in `rhubarbe leases` to skip the nightly leases
+* investigate why e.g. `rhubarbe load` behaves so poorly through ssh - option to turn off buffering or something ?